Katy Jurado: Family

-When my son died I was filming a movie in Mexico.
+When my son died, I was filming a movie in Mexico.
 He took with him half of my life.
 I could not mourn him as I wanted.
 I went to the funeral and I had to return to film the movie.
 Every day when I saw the camera, I hated her.
-I dedicated to the films a wonderful time I should have given to my children, but it was too late."
+I dedicated to the films a wonderful time I should have given to my children, but it was too late.

-Jurado claimed that it was the film maker John Huston who rescued her from depression and convinced her to resume her career in the movie Under the Volcano.
-Jurado also claimed that, during the filming of the film, Huston confessed to having been in love with her.
+Jurado claimed that film maker John Huston was who rescued her from depression and convinced her to resume her career in the movie Under the Volcano.
+Jurado also claimed that during the filming of the film, Huston confessed to having been in love with her.

 Death

 Toward the end of her life, Jurado suffered from heart and lung ailments.
 She died of kidney failure and pulmonary disease on 5 July 2002 at the age of 78 at her home in Cuernavaca, Mexico.
 She was buried in Cuernavaca at the Panteón de la Paz cemetery.